arsenalgunnershubert777/LazerMan_Game/README.md

 ## Installation and Testing:
 You will need the SFML library to run the code.

+## Help Received:
+In terms of coding the game loop and state machine, we had help from Sonar Systems' youtube videos and resources: https://github.com/SonarSystems?tab=repositories

 ## Contributors:
 - Hubert Zhao
 - Nicolas Amaya